-The ES-120T (and it's almost identical Epiphone sibling the Epiphone Granada) is a really interesting guitar.
-They were entry level instruments, yet absolutely beautifully built.
-Gibson may well have added fancy inlays and to it's more expensive guitars, but the humble ES-120T still got the fine body and neck woods, superbly assembled and finished in nitrocellulose.
-It's true, as players, they don't have the same range as the other ES guitars, lacking cutaways, and the PU-380 'Melody Maker' pickups were perhaps less refined than Gibson PAF humbuckers - but these guitars absolutely exude 60s Gibson quality.
-Try one!
+The ES-120T and its very similar Epiphone equivalent the Epiphone Granada that first shipped in 1962, were really nicely made guitars.
+They were entry level instruments, yet certainly not built to lesser standards.
+Gibson may well have added fancy inlays to it's more expensive guitars, but the humble ES-120T still got the fine body and neck woods, superbly assembled and finished in nitrocellulose.
+It's true, as players, they don't have the same fretboard range as the other ES guitars, lacking cutaways, and the PU-380 'Melody Maker' pickups were certainly less powerful than Gibson PAF humbuckers - but in terms of build, these guitars absolutely exude 60s Gibson quality.

-The following description is taken from the 1970 Gibson catalogue
+The following description is taken from the 1970 Gibson Thinline catalogue

 FEATURES: Arched maple top and back, mahogany rims.
 Slim, fast, low action neck joins body at the 14th fret.
 Mahogany neck, adjustable truss rod. .
 Rosewood fingerboard, pearloid dot inlays.
 Adjustable rosewood bridge, chrome-plated trapeze tailpiece.
 Powerful pickup mounted off the body in finger rest.
 Individual tone and volume controls.
 Cord jack mounted on finger rest.
 16 ¼" wide, 20 ¼" long, 1 ¾" thin; 24 ¾" scale, 20 frets.